 CVI can happen for many reasons (see: varicose vein causes) with the most common being age, family history, and hormonal changes.

-Over time, red blood cells that have leaked from the swollen veins begin to disintegrate, depositing haemoglobin and other substances into muscle tissue and skin.
-The result of all this is that the skin covering these swollen veins can become chronically irritated and inflamed, leading to symptoms that start with itching but can quickly progress to tenderness or pain.
+If varicose veins develop, red blood cells from the swollen veins can leak and disintegrate, depositing haemoglobin and other substances into muscle tissue and skin.
+The result is the skin covering the swollen veins can become irritated and inflamed.
+This leads to symptoms that start with itching but can quickly progress to tenderness or pain.

-What can be done to treat itchy varicose veins?
+How to treat itchy varicose veins

 Varicose eczema can be treated in a number of ways, here are a few tips: